odoo/documentation/content/applications/finance/spreadsheet.rst

    :titlesonly:

    spreadsheet/insert
+   spreadsheet/templates

 Spreadsheet lets you organize, analyze, and visualize your data in tabular form.
 Among others, you
 can:

 - :doc:`Insert and link your Odoo data (pivots, graphs, lists, and menus) <spreadsheet/insert>`.
-- Use default templates or create your own.
+- :doc:`Use default templates or create new ones <spreadsheet/templates>`.
-- Format your data.
+- Format data.
 - Use formulas and functions.
-- Sort and filter your data.
+- Sort and filter data.

 .. _spreadsheet/glossary: